Bo0zehound77/LBtweakscollection/README.md

 ### New accounts - creating new accounts, and staying in protected
 You might wanna create accounts at some point.
 Whatever method for creating accounts you using make sure to always record following information.

 IGGID

 UUID

 Time and date of creation

 City/Country of Creation

 UUID is must for unlinked accounts - as long as you have it, when access key expires UUID generate new one.

-I personally had bad experience and created my own creation scripts, they will be shared once I am out of LM.
+I personally had bad experience and use my own creation scripts, they will be shared once I am out of LM.

 #### Academy lvl 1-13
 When new account is started I **disable any kind of speedups except troop speedups** and let accounts slowly reach level 13.